Forestry Program Student Success

 Graduating Senior Employment

-In the past five years, the employment rate for graduating seniors in Forestry has ranged from 92% to 96%.
-Those remaining students were quickly employed—they simply had not decided on a job at the time they left campus.
+In the past four years, the employment rate for graduating seniors in Forestry is 98%.
 Since 2016, a number of forestry students had permanent jobs after summer employment between their junior and senior years.
 They had only to complete their senior year, graduate, and go to the position waiting for them.

-Students graduating with a degree in Natural Resources and Environmental Conservation (NREC) have had a job waiting or were accepted into graduate or law school with a placement rate of 86% as of Spring 2019.
+Students graduating with a degree in Natural Resources and Environmental Conservation (NREC) have had a job waiting or were accepted into graduate or law school with a placement rate of 85% over the past four academic years.

 Graduate School or Law School